fastly/terraform-provider-fastly/website/docs/d/tls_configuration.html.markdown

 ## Argument Reference

 ~> **Warning:** The data source's filters are applied using an **AND** boolean operator, so depending on the combination of filters, they may become mutually exclusive.
+The exception to this is `id` which must not be specified in combination with any of the others.
+* `id` - (Optional) ID of the TLS configuration obtained from the Fastly API or another data source.
+Conflicts with all the other filters.
 * `name` - (Optional) Custom name of the TLS configuration
 * `tls_protocols` - (Optional) TLS protocols available on the TLS configuration
 * `http_protocols` - (Optional) HTTP protocols available on the TLS configuration